So you are in Lviv or Kiev and want to ski Ukraine style! Great but where do I go, and how do I get to the ski slope?

-For accommodation I highly recommend Zig Zag Hostel in Kiev and Centrum Hostel in Lviv.
+For accommodation, I highly recommend Zig Zag Hostel in Kiev and Centrum Hostel in Lviv.
 Both these have some of the friendliest hostel staff I have met anywhere in the world.
-Alternatively if you want to stay in Slavske its self check This Link for accommodation options.
+Alternatively, if you want to stay in Slavske itself, check This Link for accommodation options.

 Go to the train station in Kiev or Lviv and ask for a ticket to Slavske.
 It seems popular so it shouldn’t be too hard to find a train.
 From Lviv it is about 2 hours.
-And Kiev I think around 8 hours on a sleeper train.
-So you can go over night and arrive in the morning.
-On the overnight train you give the conductor your ticket and they wake you up just before you get to the station.
-So don’t worry about oversleeping.
+And Kiev, I think around 8 hours on a sleeper train.
+So you can travel overnight and arrive in the morning.
+On the overnight train you give the conductor your ticket and they wake you up just before you get to the station, so you don’t have to worry about oversleeping.

-Sloveski has just one mains street and this is where you can rent the equipment.
-Straight across the small main street from the station is at least 3 simple rental shops.
-Here you can rent boots, skis, snow board, helmet, goggles, jacket or pants.
-Everything you will need.
+Sloveski has just one main street and this is where you can rent equipment.
+Straight across the small main street from the station there are at least 3 simple rental shops.
+Here, you can rent boots, skis, snowboard, helmet, goggles, jacket or pants; everything you will need.
 This is where it gets difficult because not many people speak English.
-Have google translate handy on your phone.
+Have Google Translate handy on your phone.
 (See my best apps for travelling).
 But you will work it out anyway.

-When you arrive at the bottom of the T-Bar lift buy a day pass right near the entrance to the lift its self.
+When you arrive at the bottom of the T-Bar lift buy a day pass right near the entrance to the lift itself.

-You get a credit card sized pass that you scan each run.
-Return at the end of the day to get the deposit back.
+You get a credit card-sized pass that you scan on each run.
+Return the pass at the end of the day to get the deposit back.

-The lift hours are 9am to 6pm for the main lift.
-The other side lifts close at 4pm.
+Hours for the main lift are 9am to 6pm.
+The side lifts close at 4pm.

 Cost 380 UHA (€13) on week days and 450 UAH (€15) on weekends.

-There’s a shorter beginners slope or a very long T-bar that takes you right to the top.
-From the top to skiers left is a few other lifts to explore around through the trees.
-Some steep, some not so steep.
-You wont get lost and all lifts bring you back to the top.
-Below the single chair lift on skiers right is a really fun advanced run.
-But for experts only.
+There’s a shorter beginners’ slope or a very long T-bar that takes you right to the top.
+From the top, to your left there are other lifts to explore around through the trees.
+Some are steep, some not so steep.
+You won’t get lost and all lifts bring you back to the top.
+Below the single chairlift on your right is a really fun advanced run, for experts only.
 At the bottom it is really tight and difficult to get to the chair lift.